Portchester Castle: Medieval castle and palace

 King John often stayed at Portchester Castle and was there when he heard of the Loss of Normandy in 1204.
 The Forest of Bere was nearby, making Portchester a popular place for the king to stay recreationally.
 Portchester was also the departure point of missions to France in 1205 and 1213 as John tried to recover Normandy from Philip Augustus, the King of France.
 John's trips to France ended in defeat.

 After sealing Magna Carta in 1215, John appealed to the pope to annul it.
 As a result, his opponents were excommunicated in September.
 At this point, he laid siege to Rochester Castle and the rebels turned to France for help.
 The barons offered the throne to Prince Louis, the oldest son of the French king.
 Louis' campaign was initially successful and he captured London and Winchester before Portchester Castle surrendered to his forces in June 1216.
 John died on 19 October 1216, and nine days later his eldest son was crowned King Henry.
 Louis' fortunes took a turn for the worse, and Portchester Castle was recaptured in the spring of 1217.
+Henry III, John's son and successor, ordered the destruction of the castle in April 1217 but the orders were never followed.

 There was a stalemate between Henry III and Louis until the English victory at the Battle of Lincoln on 20 May.
 After his supply lines with France were cut in August, Louis was bribed to leave England.
 Henry tried to recapture Normandy, which was lost by his predecessor, until conditions in England forced him to abandon them in 1259, and Portchester was a frequent departure point for troops on campaign.

 For most of the century little attention was paid to the castle's defences, however towards the end of the century a wooden tower was built to reinforce the eastern Roman wall.
 During the reign of Edward II (1307–1327), a French invasion was anticipated and Portchester garrisoned.
 The Crown spent more than £1,100 repairing and reinforcing Portchester Castle between 1320 and 1326.
 The buildings of the inner ward were remodelled and the outer gatehouses extended.

 Despite the expensive work undertaken by Edward II, a survey of 1335 recorded that many of the castle's buildings were in a ruinous state, and the south wall of the Roman fort had been damaged by the sea.
 Although he infrequently stayed at Portchester, in June 1346 Edward III assembled his 15,000 strong army there before leaving for France on the campaign that ended in victory at the Battle of Crécy.

 Further work was carried out in the 1350s and 1360s when the domestic buildings within the castle were reordered and the sea wall repaired.
 Between 1396 and 1399 the royal apartments that stand today, albeit in a ruined state, were built for Richard II under master mason Walter Walton.